-The folks behind the open-source Blender 3D modeling, renderer, and animation software package for multiple desktop operating systems has produced a new benchmarks suite that is currently in beta.
-It is available for download and uses now but being in beta means it is far from being truly stable.
+The folks behind the open-source Blender 3D modeling, renderer, and animation software package for multiple desktop operating systems have produced a new benchmarks suite (Blender Open Data Benchmark) that is currently in beta.
+It is available for download now but being in beta means it is far from being truly stable.

 About Blender Open Data